You Are Your Brand. What Are You Selling?

 If an individual is authentic, confident and punctual at work but disconnected in conversations, rude and late in personal situations, this will affect the work brand one has labored hard to build.

 In today’s environment with social media and multiple networking opportunities, if your personal and professional brand do not align, no one will believe in what you’re selling, and people will not hesitate to share this thought process with you and hold you accountable.
+Investing in your own brand reputation and creating a positive brand reputation online will create customer loyalty, increase revenue, and build trust in your brand.

 Here are a few tips when building your brand that flow between personal and professional atmospheres: